 Learn how to develop a theory of change by working through the critical stages of the process, including power analysis, systems mapping, pathways of change, evidence and assumptions.

 Understand where theories of change add value, how they can be used to learn, adapt and assess and explain impact, and how they complement other planning and accountability processes.

-Book the course on its own, or together with our two day course Impact assessment: what difference did we make? which follows straight afterwards.
+Book the course on its own, or together with our two day course Impact assessment and evaluation which follows straight afterwards.

 Who is it for?

 People who want to understand or develop a theory of change at programme or organisational level.
 Anyone applying for funding who wants to be confident in preparing a theory of change which effectively supports their application and demonstrates the impact of their programme.

 What you will learn

 By the end of the course you will be able to:

 - Explain what a theory of change is and how it relates to existing methods for planning and evaluation

 - Follow the steps required to develop a quality theory of change